asreview/asreview/DEVELOPMENT.md

 ### Full configuration

-To configure the authentication in more detail we need to create a TOML or a JSON file that contains all authentication parameters.
-The keys in that TOML/JSON file will override any parameter that was passed in the CLI.
-Here's an example of a TOML file:
+To configure the authentication in more detail we need to create a TOML file that contains all authentication parameters.
+The parameters in that TOML file will override parameters that were passed in the CLI.
+Here's an example:
 ```toml
 DEBUG = true
 AUTHENTICATION_ENABLED = true